finiam/rails-starter/README.md

 We use React as our UI framework, but that can be replaced if need be.
 With our Webpacker config, the following features are enabled:

-- CSS modules.
-Also includes CSS separation during the production phase, splitting all CSS to a separate bundle
-- All CSS is processed using PostCSS, our plugins allow you to write "SASS like" stylesheets.
-We also have some experimental features via `postcss-preset-env`.
-Check the `postcss.config.js` for the plugins in use.
+- All of the frontend building is done by [Webpacker](https://github.com/rails/webpacker).
+Check their docs for info.
-- Some special rules we use are enabled on the Babel config. **Class properties**, **react-imported-component** which allows us to us the package with the same name to async load React components, and **legacy decorators** for the ocasional high order component.
+- Some special rules we use are enabled on the Babel config. **Class properties**, **react-imported-component** which allows us to use the package with the same name to async load React components, and **legacy decorators** for the ocasional high order component.
 Also, the base `preset-react` and `preset-env` are also enabled.
 Check `.browserlistrc` to check which browsers are being targeted.
-- `babel-loader` and `file-loader` are configured in the `config/webpack/loaders` folder.
-You can add more loaders here if needed and they will get loaded by `webpacker`.
-We deleted all the loaders that come with `webpacker` by default, using our own instead.
-- Code splitting is achieved with the Babel config mentioned above and `react-imported.component`.
+- Code splitting is achieved with the Babel config mentioned above and `react-imported-component`.
 Check the example frontend app for usage.
-- We also setup `storybook` to mantain the ocasional styleguide.
+- `storybook` to mantain the ocasional styleguide.
 It's configured for React, but again, can be used with other frontend library or framework.
+- Optional `node_modules` transpilation.
+Visit the `nodeModules.js` on the config folder to add dependencies to the allowlist.
+Those dependencies will be transpiled.

 ### Browser support